openbmc/hiomapd/Documentation/mbox_protocol.md

 control when the changed blocks are written to flash.

-Independently, and at any point not during an existing mbox command transaction, the BMC may raise raise asynchronous events with the host to communicate a change in state.
+Independently, and at any point not during an existing mbox command transaction, the BMC may raise asynchronous events with the host to communicate a change in state.

 ### Version Negotiation